Is Rice Bran Oil a Healthy Fat?Updated: January 05, 2017healthy fats

 The Bottom Line About Rice Bran Oil

-So can rice bran oil be considered a healthy fat?
+So can rice bran oil from quality sources be considered a healthy fat?
 No, it cannot as it is not a traditional fat used by ancestral cultures and because it takes a highly industrialized process to manufacture it which likely denatures the (37%) polyunsaturates.
 However, as you can see from the discussion above, this is not the entire story.

 Rice bran oil is an infinitely healthier choice as a cooking fat than the soy oil Chipotle used before.
 It is higher in healthy saturated and monounsaturated fats and significantly lower in polyunsaturates which are inflammation producing when consumed to excess (small amounts in the diet are fine).
 Most importantly, it is nonGMO so will not pose any long term health risks for customers and the environment.